opensafely/documentation/docs/measures.md

 This differs from a normal study definition due to the addition of the `measures` object, which is a list of calls to the `Measure()` function, for each measure.

 #### The `index_date`
 Each month/week start date covered by your study period is passed to the study definition as the `index_date` in turn, thus allowing the cohort and variables to vary each month/week as required.
 Some variables can retain fixed or no date ranges, e.g. a person's ethnicity would not be expected to vary over time.
-Read more about using index_date [here](/study-def-dates.md/#index-dates).

 #### The `Measure()` function
 * `id` is just a string used to identify the measure output file.